csquared/checkcheckit/README.md

 In that directory are folders for your organizations, groups, etc.

 In those folders are your checklists.

-A "checklist" is just a text file.
-Every line that starts with a dash '-' is a step.
-Everything beneath a step is that step's body or description.

     $ check list
     # Checklists